ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

 -   Note that the result we obtained is *general*: it is not only valid for scaling transformations, but for **any** invertible transformation $N$.

--   In numerical code, it is convenient to store both the matrix $N$ corresponding to a transformation and the transpose of its inverse $\left(N^{-1}\right)^t$ in a type (`struct`, `class`, `record`, etc.) that represents an invertible transformation: it uses more memory, but the calculations are faster.
+-   In numerical code, it is convenient to store both the matrix $N$ corresponding to a transformation and the transpose of its inverse $\left(N^{-1}\right)^t$ in a type (`struct`, `class`, `record`, etc.) that represents an invertible transformation: this involves a small memory overhead but significantly accelerates rendering.

 # Rotations {#rotations}

 # Formalism

--   To define a rotation on the plane around the origin, only **one** degree of freedom is sufficient.
+-   Defining a rotation on the plane around the origin requires only **one** degree of freedom.

 -   However, to define a rotation in three dimensions around the origin, **three** degrees of freedom are needed: the rotation axis and the angle.
 (The rotation axis is a unit-length vector, so it only has two degrees of freedom).

--   There are various ways to represent a rotation, some more effective than others depending on the context: Euler angles, axis/angle, rotation matrices, quaternions.
+-   There are various ways to represent a rotation, some being more efficient than others depending on the application: Euler angles, axis/angle, rotation matrices, quaternions.
 We will focus on rotation matrices.

 # Rotations and Matrices